ufo-kit/concert/docs/user/topics/experiments.rst

 Acquisition
 -----------

-Experiments consist of :class:`.LocalAcquisition` or :class:`.RemoteAcquisition`
-objects which encapsulate data generator and consumers for a particular experiment part (dark fields, radiographs, ...).
+Experiments consist of :class:`.Acquisition` objects which encapsulate data generator and consumers for a particular experiment part (dark fields, radiographs, ...).
 This way the experiments can be broken up into smaller logical pieces.
 A single acquisition object needs to be reproducible in order to repeat an experiment more times, thus we specify its generator and consumers as callables which return the actual generator or consumer.
 We need to do this because generators cannot be "restarted".

 It is very important that you enclose the executive part of the production and consumption code in `try-finally` to ensure proper clean up.
 E.g. if a producer